 I like Ralph Winter's easy-to-remember, over-simplified 400-year eras of missions history.
 Here's how he breaks down the history of world evangelism over the last 2000 years:

-Researcher David Barrett has also divided that same period into five eras of global outreach.
+Researcher David Barrett has also divided that same period into five periods or eras of global outreach.
 Approaching it from a statistical point of view, his epochs of missions history are a little different from those of Ralph Winter (and a little harder to remember since the periods are not all the same length):

 from "Five Statistical Eras of Global Mission" by David Barrett, published in Missiology, January 1984

-David Brainerd, American Indians William Carey, India Jonathan Goforth, China David Livingstone, Africa Mary Slessor, West Africa C.T.
+Brief essays on 12 key figures David Brainerd, American Indians William Carey, India Jonathan Goforth, China David Livingstone, Africa Mary Slessor, West Africa C.T.
 Studd, China - India - Africa Hudson Taylor, China

 Zinzendorf's world outreach prayerGerman Count von Zinzendorf pushed the Moravians into becoming a major world missions force in the 1700s.
-John Wesley translated some of his written prayers from German into English.
+John Wesley translated some of Zinzendorf's written prayers from German into English.
 Here is one with a world evangelism flavor:

 "My dearest Savior!
 We beg of you this same blessed look, this same irresistible look, which you always fix on the souls who like to look upon you, who like to receive you, who are ready to share your wounds, and who are even prepared to die for you.